14 Major Allergens Hub

 Major Legislation

-This legislation is also known as Natasha’s Law, named after Natasha Ednan-Laperouse, who suffered from a fatal anaphylactic attack on a plane after buying a baguette containing sesame, an undeclared allergen.
+This legislation is commonly as Natasha’s Law, named after Natasha Ednan-Laperouse, who suffered from a fatal anaphylactic attack on a plane after buying a baguette containing sesame, an undeclared allergen.
 Natasha’s law requires food businesses to provide allergen information to consumers if selling PPDS foods, which are food that’s packaged in the same place it’s sold and packaged before purchase.

 LiberEat works closely with food businesses, including contract caterers, food producers, restaurant brands, and supermarkets, to help them detect and alert their food safety professionals to allergens and allergen errors.
 You can learn more about our allergen detection software here.